If you have an ecommerce store, then you should know that product photography for ecommerce can make or break your business.

 Remember, lifestyle images are also extremely useful to repurpose for your social media posts and other promotional materials!

-If you’re taking product photos on a budget, there is no need for a fancy lighting setup.
+If you’re taking product photos on a budget and want to do DIY product photography, there is no need for a fancy lighting setup.
 All the light you need is right outside your window, and it’s free!
 Early morning and late afternoons when the sun is less direct are best so you can avoid harsh shadows.

 It may seem counter-intuitive.
 But if you’re shooting outside, slightly overcast days are better than bright sunny ones.
 This creates the same soft lighting effect that many people spend hundreds of dollars on indoor equipment to achieve.